Frequently Asked Questions

 Ghost Fishing UK will find something for you!

 We will identify what you are good at and will welcome your assistance whether that be fundraising, media support, helping at shows and events or crewing on boats.
 Chipping in and getting to know the team will help you along your way to being a Ghost Fishing diver until you have enough skill and experience to join the dives.
+Just sign up using this form and we’ll let you know how it works.

 Q: Do you get paid for recovering Ghost Gear?